 Well, we went down there and she was pissed at me.
 I knocked on her apartment door, and she wouldn’t let me in.
 I said, “Will you open the door?”
 Blah, blah, blah, blah.
 “Come on, open the door.”
 And I became angry and I kicked the door in.
 Dumb.
 I was a kid.
 I kicked the door in, and that was it.
 But as I walked out of the apartment house, I wrecked the entire apartment house.
 Like three, four banisters on the stairs, I kicked the spokes out, [pulled down] the chandeliers.
 Went home.
 About five o’clock in the morning, six in the morning, the cops grabbed me and threw me in jail, and they threw Bobby Condon in jail.
 They let him out immediately, but they kept me in just because of my attitude.

 So one of the cops called over and said, “Yeah, he’s in jail.”
 So they had a standby actor walking [in my place] all camera rehearsal.
-Meanwhile the jailers were cuing me for my cues.
+Meanwhile the jailers were cueing me for my lines.
 They loved it!
 I had grabbed my script and my glasses [when the police arrived].
 But they bailed me out just in time to get me to the set.
 I got there just in time.
 I needed a shave.
 I had scrubby clothes.
 Gene Raymond was the star of that show.
 He looked at me like, “Oh, wow, who are you?”

 The producer never forgave me, but the show was marvelous!
 One of my better performances.